skyrim-multiplayer/skymp/docs/docs_deploy.md

 Progress can be tracked by following the link in run list or in the Discord channel `DEPLOY_WEBHOOK` is attached to.

+Several actions are available:
+* `deploy` - merge all PRs with `merge-to:<branch>` label set, build the resulting source, upload build artifacts to the server and restart it
+* `restart` - just restart the server (stop if it is running and start)
+* `stop` - just stop the server